clubandinouniversitario/socioscau/README.md

 # 🏔️ CAU - Club Andino Universitario Setup Instructions #
+Website for members of [Club Andino Universitario](https://www.cau.cl).
+Accessible in https://socios.cau.cl Main purpose is to manage mountain trips notices or others.
+In the future it's expected to help the management of more functionalities.

-📝 Prerequisites:
+## 📝 Prerequisites: ##
-🐍 Python 3.9.6 or higher
+🐍 Python 3.8.9 or higher
 🐘 PostgreSQL

 ## 🔧 Installation & Setup:##